jayfreestone/priority-plus/README.md

 | `hideOverflow` | None | Triggered when the overflow nav becomes invisible.
 | `itemsChanged` | `overflowCount` (The number of items in the overflow nav) | Triggered when the navigation items are updated (either added/removed).

-## Recipes

-## Defined 'mobile' breakpoint
+## Defining a 'mobile' breakpoint

-The great thing is you never have to (or arguably even should)  base the amount of navigation items visible on the viewport size.
+You should never have to base the amount of visible navigation items visible on the viewport size.

-However, if you would like to break to the 'mobile' view at a pre-defined point (placing all the navigation items into the overflow), you can do so with just CSS.
+However, if you would like to break (early) to the 'mobile' view at a pre-defined point, you can do so with just CSS.

 Simply add a rule that causes the first item in the navigation to expand beyond the viewport, like so: